 - The IP address of the Oracle IPSec tunnel endpoint (the VPN headend)

-You also need some basic information about the inside and outside interfaces of your on-premises router (your CPE).
-For more information, see the configuration topic for your type of router.
+You also need some basic information about the inside and outside interfaces of your on-premises device (your CPE).
+For a list of the required information for your particular CPE, see the links in this list: Verified CPE Devices.

 IPSec VPN Best Practices